tysik/obstacle_detector/README.md

 ## 4. The displays

 For better visual effects, appropriate Rviz display for `Obstacles` messages was prepared.
 Via its properties, one can change the colors of the obstacles.

-## In progress

-The current work focuses on preparing a scans rectifier node which can correct the scans in the moving frames.

 Author:
 _Mateusz Przybyla_